Lee Bo-young: Career

-She then played the titular character in My Daughter Seo-young, a career woman who is angry at her father (Chun Ho-jin), whose gambling addiction led to her mother's death, yet she struggles to keep the family together and make ends meet.
+She then played the titular character in Seoyoung, My Daughter (2012–2013), a career woman who is angry at her father (Chun Ho-jin), whose gambling addiction led to her mother's death, yet she struggles to keep the family together and make ends meet.
 Lee said playing Seo-young required a greater depth of emotion than any of her previous roles, which left her drained but also feeling a greater sense of achievement.
 The family drama was the biggest hit yet of Lee's career; it dominated the weekly ratings chart for 22 straight weeks, and recorded a series high of 47.6% on its last episode, the highest Korean drama rating in 2013.

 Her follow-up series I Can Hear Your Voice (2013) was also popular during its run.
 In it, Lee played a materialistic public defender who testified on behalf of a boy with supernatural abilities (Lee Jong-suk) a decade ago after she witnessed the boy's father being murdered.
 Critics said with her stubborn and argumentative character, Lee was able to break free of her previous calm and elegant image.
 She won several awards for her performance, including the Daesang ("Grand Prize"), the highest honor at the SBS Drama Awards.
 Lee was selected as Gallup Korea's Television Actor of the Year in 2013.

-In 2014, Lee played a mother who travels back in time two weeks before her daughter's kidnapping and murder in God's Gift - 14 Days.
+In 2014, Lee played a mother who travels back in time two weeks before her daughter's kidnapping and murder in God's Gift: 14 Days.

 In 2017, Lee starred in SBS legal thriller Whisper, playing the role of a section chief of criminal division who gets dismissed from the police and later on disguise herself and work as an undercover at a law firm.

-In 2018, Lee played the titular character in the tvN drama Mother adopted the Japanese television series of the same name.
+In 2018, Lee played the titular character in the tvN drama Mother - a role for which she won Best Actress at the 2018 Seoul International Drama Awards - a story adapted from the Japanese television series of the same name.
 She then starred in the melodrama When My Love Blooms in 2020 and black comedy Mine in 2022.

 Other activities

 Lee is active in environmental causes, including the United Nations Convention to Combat Desertification.
 She and husband Ji Sung also makes donations to charitable causes regularly.

 While on acting hiatus in 2015 during her pregnancy, she published the book Time of Love, a collection of essays on 23 books with themes of love, consolation and growth that have impacted Lee throughout her childhood and adulthood; they include The Little Prince, José Mauro de Vasconcelos's My Sweet Orange Tree, and Alain de Botton's Essays in Love.

 Lee was confirmed to host 2017 SBS Drama Awards together with Shin Dong-yup.
 Previously, Lee has emceed the same award ceremony in 2013 together with Lee Hwi-jae and Kim Woo-bin.

-In February 2023, Lee hosted the Accompanying charity concert to support children Ukrainians oppressed by the ongoing war.
+In February 2023, Lee hosted the Accompanying charity concert to support Ukrainian children oppressed by the ongoing war.